lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 All delegates should please attend one of these identical sessions.
 One of them will be recorded and made available.

-**Contents of the Kick-Off Info Sessions:**
+| **Contents of the Kick-Off Info Sessions:**

-* set expectations regarding the DC2 data set and the RSP's tools
+| - set expectations regarding the DC2 data set and the RSP's tools
-* alert delegates to potential hazards with the shared-risk RSP in development
+| - alert delegates to potential hazards with the shared-risk RSP in development
-* instructions for obtaining and managing accounts in the RSP and Community Forum
+| - instructions for obtaining and managing accounts in the RSP and Community Forum
-* expectations and guidelines for participating in DP0
+| - expectations and guidelines for participating in DP0
-* an overview of all the resources available to delegates, and how to get support
+| - an overview of all the resources available to delegates, and how to get support
-* time for question and answer
+| - time for question and answer

-**Dates and Times:** (all times are Pacific Daylight Time)
+| **Dates and Times:** (all times are US Pacific Daylight Time)

-* Tue Jun 29 8am
+| 1.
+Tue Jun 29 8am
-* Wed Jun 30 12pm
+| 2.
+Wed Jun 30 12pm
-* Thu Jul 1 4pm
+| 3.
+Thu Jul 1 4pm
-* Tue Jul 6 12pm
+| 4.
+Tue Jul 6 12pm
-* Wed Jul 7 4pm
+| 5.
+Wed Jul 7 4pm
-* Thu Jul 8 8am
+| 6.
+Thu Jul 8 8am

-**Connection Info:**

-(HAVE TO MAKE A GOOGLE FORM FOR THIS)
+**Connection Info:** (HAVE TO MAKE A GOOGLE FORM FOR THIS)